helenoid/swissknife/docs/CICD.md

 ### Common Issues

-1. **Build Failures**
+1. **Build Failures**:
-   - Check the build logs for specific errors
+   - Check CI logs for specific errors from `bun run build`.
-   - Verify that all dependencies are installed
+   - Ensure all dependencies are installed (`pnpm install`).
-   - Ensure code passes linting and type checking
+   - Verify TypeScript checks pass (`pnpm run typecheck`).
+   - Look for bundling issues mentioned in `BUILD_PROCESS.md`.

-2. **Test Failures**
+2. **Test Failures**:
-   - Review test logs for failed tests
+   - Examine CI logs for failed Jest tests.
-   - Run tests locally to reproduce issues
+   - Run the specific failing test file locally (`npx jest <path/to/test.ts>`).
-   - Check if tests are environment-specific
+   - Debug the test logic or the source code.
+Check mock setups.
+   - For E2E tests, check if the built application (`dist/cli.mjs`) runs correctly.

-3. **Deployment Failures**
+3. **Deployment Failures**:
-   - Verify environment secrets are correctly set
+   - Verify required GitHub Actions secrets (`STAGING_DEPLOY_TOKEN`, `PRODUCTION_DEPLOY_TOKEN`, `NPM_TOKEN`, etc.) are correctly configured in repository settings.
-   - Check network access to deployment servers
-   - Validate authentication tokens
+   - Check deployment script logs (`scripts/deploy.js`) for errors related to target environment access, authentication, or configuration.
+   - Ensure the target deployment environment (server, service) is available and accessible.
+4. **Module Resolution Errors in CI/Tests**:
+    - As noted in the Developer Guide, ensure `tsconfig.json` and `jest.config.cjs` are correctly configured for ES Modules and path aliases used in the project.
+This is a common source of CI failures if local setup differs slightly.

 ### Getting Help